-Admission criteria are strict and enrollment is limited to twenty-five highly qualified students.
-Students begin in the Fall semester, complete thirty-six credit hours in twelve courses, and graduate 16 months later in December of the next academic year (four semesters in total).
+Admission criteria are strict and enrollment is limited to 25 highly qualified students.
+Students begin in the fall semester, complete 36 credit hours in 12 courses, and graduate 16 months later in December of the next academic year (four semesters in total).

-Each semester consists of two components: an intensive on-site seven day week followed by online exercises, lectures and examinations.
+Each semester consists of two components: an intensive on-site 5-day week (Thursday - Monday) followed by online exercises, lectures and examinations.

 EHCA is a proud associate member of the Association of University Programs in Health Administration, AUPHA, America's leading Health Care Administration Education Association.

 Students may be eligible to join UPD (Upsilon Phi Delta), a national honor society, depending on their GPAs.
 The EHCA (MPA) has its academic home in the Department of Social Sciences in the College of Arts and Sciences.